AbdulAzizKh4tri/Chess/README.md

 - `checkmate_image`: Default is `null`
 - `stalemate_image`: Default is `null`

-It would be greatly appreciated if you decide to make your own theme and share it, you will be credited
+It would be greatly appreciated if you decide to make your own theme and share it, you will be credited.

+## Icon/Image Credits:
+**FlatIcon:**
+- Rizal2109 - *default theme piece icons*
+- Good Ware - *desert theme piece icons*
+- Smashicons - *default Checkmate image*
+- pixel perfect - *default Stalemate image*
+- allsom, handicon, lutfix - *other icons*